dfinity/examples/motoko/invoice-canister/README.md

   }
 }
 ```
 If it does not, make a backup of the original file.
-Once the original has been backed up or if the `networks.json` file does not exist, use a text editor or `cat` command to set the `networks.json` to match the above.
+Once the original has been backed up or if the `networks.json` file does not exist, use a text editor such as [nano](https://www.nano-editor.org/download.php) or the `cat` command to set the `networks.json` to match the above.
 More details about using the `dfx nns` command can be found [here](https://github.com/dfinity/sdk/blob/master/docs/cli-reference/dfx-nns.md).
+Note that when using `dfx nns install` for the first time, `dfx nns import` is also used afterward to correctly install the associated did files and configure `dfx.json`.
+As this project has already been configured, this step is skipped in the startup script.

-Once completed, this project's startup script can be run.
+Once the system-wide `networks.json` is set as above, this project's startup script can be run.
 This script uses the [zx](https://github.com/google/zx) command line scripting library to start up a local replica correctly configured with the four token-ledger canisters this project uses.
 This is the [clean-startup.mjs](./clean-startup.mjs) which contains documentation explaining how it restarts dfx, runs `dfx nns install`, adds an identity used for testing if needed, deploys the invoice and other token-ledger canisters, and finally, if testing, disbursing funds to that identity used in the E2E testing.

 For convenience, two npm scripts have been added to initiate this script:

 `npm run deployAll`
 `npm run deployForTesting`

 If deployed for testing, the Secp256k1 identity the `dfx nns install` uses as one its two initial deposit identities is added and switched to as the current user.
 Whether testing or not, the current identity is used as the minting account for all four token-ledger canisters.
 See the [clean-startup.mjs](./clean-startup.mjs) for more details.
+To see an example of the console output of running this script for testing, the [clean-startup-console-output](./docs/clean-startup-console-output.md) can be reviewed in the docs folder.

 This script will check if the system wide networks configuration file is correctly set before running.
 If correctly set, either of the two above commands can be used to start a local replica with all the deployed canisters ready.
-Note the command line arguments used with `dfx` in this script are first made a variable that can be logged to the console to be manually used as a `dfx` command and modified with custom fields if need be.
+Note the command line arguments used with `dfx` in this script are first made a variable that can be logged to the console to be manually used as a `dfx` command and modified with custom values if need be.

-_For more details be sure to check out the introductory comment of [clean-startup.mjs](./clean-startup.mjs)._
+_For more details be sure to check out the introductory comment of [clean-startup.mjs](./clean-startup.mjs) or review the [clean-startup-console-output](./docs/clean-startup-console-output.md) example._
 ## Integrating the Invoice Canister

 To integrate the invoice canister in another project, review the [Design Doc](./docs/DesignDoc.md), [Invoice.mo](./src/invoice/Invoice.mo) and [SupportedToken.mo](./src/invoice/modules/supported-token/SupportedToken.mo).
 To summarize, both the `Invoice.mo` and `SupportedToken.mo` files need to be edited according to which tokens are to be supported.
 While this project uses four tokens, it may be easier to start from the `motoko-seller-client` example as only two tokens (one for ICP and one for ICRC1) are integrated in that project.
-While the following may seem like a lot of work, in reality it can take as little as 15 minutes using this project's code as a reference to copy.
+To add support for an additional token, it can take as little as 15 minutes using this project's code as a reference to copy.

 The preliminary step is to determine which tokens are to be supported, as configuring a single invoice canister to support adding new ICRC1 tokens after it has already been deployed requires extra initial configuration of the `SupportedToken` variant's references (see "Future Proofing" near the end in the [Design Doc](./docs/DesignDoc.md) for more details).
 If only adding support for a fixed number of tokens, or deploying each invoice canister with only a fixed number of supported tokens, no additional configuration other than the following (for each token to support) is needed: